cassiozen/useStateMachine/README.md

 });
 ```

+The effect function receives three params:

+- `send`: Takes an event as argument, provided in shorthand string format (e.g. "TOGGLE") or as an event object (e.g. `{ type: "TOGGLE" }`)
-The effect function receives two params: the `send` method (So you can trigger transitions from within an effect) and and updater function, to update the context (more on context below).
+- `update`: Takes an updater function as parameter to update the context (more on context below).
+Returns an object with `send`, so you can update the context and send an event on a single line.
+- `event`: The event that triggered a transition to this state.
+(The event parameter always uses the object format (e.g. `{ type: 'TOGGLE' }`).).

 In this example, the state machine will always send the "RETRY" event when entering the error state: